Some promises can only be depicted through crafted metal.

 If you’ve read our article on “How to Save Money on a Custom Engagement Ring,” then you’ll know that many of those same tactics apply to promise rings.

-For example, you shouldn’t feel pressured, from anyone other than your fiancé, to spend two months’ salary on an engagement ring.
+For example, you shouldn’t feel pressured, by anyone other than your fiancé, to spend two months’ salary on an engagement ring.

 So, a promise ring shouldn’t even be close to that cost.